-Eligibility measures: children were assessed on an observational measure of symbolic play, triadic attention and imitation in play, to ensure they could access the BEST intervention input (BEST eligibility assessment, McKean et al., 2013) and for language difficulties on or below the 16th centile for comprehension and/or production subscales (NRDLS, Edwards et al., 2011) (also see additional eligibility criteria above).
+Eligibility measures: Children were assessed on an observational measure of symbolic play, triadic attention and imitation in play, to ensure they could access the BEST intervention input (BEST eligibility assessment, McKean et al., 2013) and for language difficulties on or below the 16th centile for comprehension and/or production subscales (NRDLS, Edwards et al., 2011) (also see additional eligibility criteria above).

-Outcome measures: the primary outcome measures were standard scores on NRDLS production and comprehension subscales.
+Outcome measures: The primary outcome measures were standard scores on NRDLS production and comprehension subscales.

-Secondary outcomes were 'Targeted BEST Assessment', 'Generalised BEST Assessment' and the FOCUS questionnaire.
+Secondary outcomes were 'Targeted BEST Assessment', 'Generalized BEST Assessment' and the Focus on the Outcomes of Children Under Six (FOCUS) questionnaire (Thomas-Stonell et al., 2012).

-'Targeted BEST Assessment'- This assessment probed the children's use of the targeted sentences used in BEST using a picture description task.
-Children were asked to describe sixteen pictures covering the range of sentence constructions targeted in the intervention.
-The children's spoken utterances were transcribed and scored with respect to the percentages correct of content words and morphological structures used when describing the pictures yielding a Targeted BEST content score and a Targeted BEST morphology score respectively (see appendix 4).
+'Targeted BEST Assessment': This assessment probed the children's use of the targeted sentences used in BEST using a picture description task.
+Children were asked to describe 16 pictures covering the range of sentence constructions targeted in the intervention.
+The children's spoken utterances were transcribed and scored with respect to the percentages correct of content words and morphological structures used when describing the pictures yielding a Targeted BEST content score and a Targeted BEST morphology score respectively (see Appendix D).